Saul Levmore

-Saul Levmore (born 1953) is the William B. Graham Distinguished Service Professor of Law, and former Dean of the University of Chicago Law School.
+Saul Levmore (born 1953) is the William B. Graham Distinguished Service Professor of Law at the University of Chicago Law School, where he served as the 12th dean of the law school from 2001 to 2009.

 Early life

 Saul Levmore was born in 1953 in New York City.
 In 1973, he earned a B.A. from Columbia University, where William Vickrey supervised his thesis.
 He earned a Ph.D. in Economics from Yale University in 1978; and a J.D. from Yale Law School in 1980.
 While at Yale, he taught a popular introductory economics course nicknamed "Laughs and Graphs".

 Career

 Levmore was the Brokaw Professor at the University of Virginia, and he has also been a visiting professor at Yale, Harvard, Toronto, Michigan, and Northwestern Universities.
 Levmore is an elected member of the American Academy of Arts and Sciences, and a former president of the American Law Deans Association.

 During his time at the University of Virginia, Levmore was a signatory to a letter of fifty-one individuals supporting Anita Hill during the confirmation hearing of Clarence Thomas.
 The letter was addressed to then-Senate Judiciary Committee Chairman Joe Biden and expressed the signatories' "complete confidence in [Hill's] sincerity and good faith."

 He joined the faculty of the University of Chicago Law School in 1998 and became Dean in 2001.
 In March 2009, Levmore stated that he would step down as Dean and return to the faculty and full-time teaching.
 A search committee was formed and announced Dean Michael Schill of UCLA as his successor on September 8, 2009.
 Levmore's tenure as Dean ended on December 31, 2009.

 Levmore had turned down the Deanship in 1994, citing the time it would take away from his family.
 Levmore is married to Professor Julie Roin, who also teaches at the Law School.